Books

 Stay in Russia

-Corti ended up winning and went to Russia.
+Corti eventually won and left for Russia.
 "I arrived at the front at the beginning of June 1942.
 For a month the front did not move, then came our great advance from the Donetz to the Don, which was followed by months of immobility.
 On December 16 the Russian offensive on the Don began and on the 19th our retreat: that same night my army corps found itself locked in a bag.
 We had been ordered to leave the Don without fuel for the vehicles, so we had to abandon all our equipment, without being able to save a single cannon, nor tents, nor provisions."

 Only on the night of January 16 a few survivors managed to get out of the Russian encirclement.
 Of the Italian Army in Russia (ARMIR), which numbered 229,000 men, the total number killed in action and in captivity was 74,800; of the approximately 55,000 soldiers captured, only 10,000 returned.
 As for the Corti sector, of the approximately 30,000 Italians of the Thirty-fifth Army Corps encircled on the Don, only 4,000 would come out of the sack, of whom 3,000 were frozen or seriously wounded.